thomasperi/yacssmin/README.md

 How do we go about writing rules to match the behavior?

-Well, the vast majority of comments you'll actually write aren't going to be inside selectors or media queries, so the minifier doesn't need to optimize for those.
-And when a comment is where you'd normally put one -- before a selector, or before a declaration -- its context is easy to test for.
+Fortunately, the vast majority of comments you'll actually write aren't going to be inside selectors or media queries, so the minifier doesn't need to optimize for those.
+It just needs to make sure they keep working the way they do.

-It will be adjacent to a space (the beginning or end of the file counts as a space) and/or any of these characters:
+Furthermore, when a comment is where you'd normally put one -- before a selector, or before a declaration -- its context is easy to test for: It will be adjacent to a space (the beginning or end of the file counts as a space) and/or any of these characters:

     ,;{}

 So that's all YaCSSMin tests for.
 Comments that meet those criteria get stripped.
-Comments in weird places get replaced with empty comments, so as far as a web browser is concerned, it's still a comment.
-The minifier doesn't have to worry about whether it's supposed to be a space or a nothing.
+Comments in other contexts get replaced with *empty* comments, so that as far as a web browser is concerned, it's still a comment.
+The minifier doesn't have to worry about whether to remove it or replace it with whitespace.

+    div/* foo */.bar
+    --- becomes ---
     div/**/.bar

-    @media screen/**/and (min-width: 500px)
+    @media screen/* foo */and (min-width: 500px)
+    --- becomes ---
+    @media screen/**/and (min-width:500px)

 ### #2: Whitespace

 Whitespace in CSS suffers a similar ambiguity.
 In some contexts it really is ignored, and in others it has meaning.
 Where should the minifier strip whitespace and where should it not?

+An example in which all of the whitespace can be stripped:

+    .foo {
+        color: red;
+    }

+The above has the exact same meaning as the below:

+    .foo{color:red;}

-Whitespace matters in selectors, like these three lines:
+It *does* matter in selectors, like these three lines:

-    div .foo
+    div :hover
-    div.foo
-    div. foo
+    div:hover
+    div: hover

-The first two are both valid, but the difference in whitespace causes them to have different results.
-The third isn't valid and doesn't select anything, but removing the whitespace would accidentally make non-functional CSS functional.
+The first two are both valid, but the difference in whitespace is important.
+Changing the whitespace changes the behavior.
+The third is a typo and doesn't do anything, but removing the whitespace would accidentally make it do something.

-Whitespace also matters around calc() operators:
+Whitespace also matters around `calc()` operators like `+` and `-`:

     calc(500px - (300px + 100px)) /* this works as expected */
     calc(500px - (300px +100px))  /* this doesn't           */
     calc(500px - (300px+100px))   /* neither does this      */

-Another example:
+Another example, with a media query:

-    @media screen and (min-width: 1000px)
+    @media screen and (min-width: 1000px)  /* works        */
-    @media screen and ( min-width:1000px )
+    @media screen and ( min-width:1000px ) /* works        */
-    @media screen and( min-width:1000px )
+    @media screen and( min-width:1000px )  /* doesn't work */

-The first two work, the last one doesn't.

-Here's where the presence or absence of whitespace is always irrelevant:
+    @media screen and(min-width: 1000px)   /* doesn't work */

+So here's where YaCSSMin strips whitespace:

-* When it abuts another space, beginning or end of file, or any of the four characters listed above for comments.
+* When it abuts another space, the beginning or end of file, or any of the four characters listed above for comments.
-* When it abuts the colon in a name:value pair inside a media expression or a declaration.
-Not all colons.
+* When it abuts a colon in a name:value pair.
+(But not in selectors, where space around colons is meaningful.)
-* At the beginning and end of the *contents* of parentheses.
+* After an opening parenthesis or before a closing one.

-And so that's where YaCSSMin strips whitespace.
-Everywhere else -- places where the whitespace could be meaningful, like in most parts of a selector -- it just converts contiguous runs of whitespace into single spaces.
+Everywhere else -- places where the whitespace might be meaningful -- it just converts contiguous runs of whitespace into single spaces.

+## Other Features (and Non-Features)

+Here's some other stuff it removes:

+* Empty blocks (and whatever rule the block applies to)
+* Unnecessary semicolons

+Stuff it *doesn't* do yet:

+* Shorten color names and hex codes

+And stuff it will probably never do:

+* Remove units from zeroes

+I'm reluctant to remove units from zeroes.
+Even though there is a finite number of places where units are necessary on zeroes (`calc()` expressions), there are also many places where units should never be used, such as `z-index`, `opacity`, and a lot of `flex` properties.
+Removing units from zeroes means accidentally fixing bad CSS that has units where they shouldn't be.
+Once you work in shorthand values, the list of places not to remove units from gets long and complicated.